yohn-dezmon/udemy-react-2024/javascript-review/passenger-counter-app/notes.md

 }
 ```

 how do I change the `count-el` in the HTML to reflect the new count?

 - `count-el` is a value for the id attribute within the h2 tag

 ```javascript
 document.getElementById("count-el").innerText = count;
 ```

+document.getElementById:

+- if you do `console.log(document.getElementById("count-el"))` it will output the HTML element/tag to the console!
+- `<h2 id='count-el'>`

+DOM:

+- document object model
+- use JS to modify a website
+- document: HTML document
+- object: the document keyword in JS is of the type `object`
+- model: representation of the HTML document within the JS code `document`

+onclick:
+- this is an attribute which allows you to link an HTML element with a JS function
+- `onclick="save()"`